ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/cpp/cpp_dxl_monitor.md

   and type enter.
 Then, the Dynamixel PRO’s ID would be changed to ID = 2.
 To see another commands, type “help” or ‘h’, or ‘?’ to show the help.

   Each command is classified by numbering on the end of the command string.
 For instance, command “wrb2” will “write byte using Protocol 2.0”.
-On the other hand, command that doesn’t have number at the end, such as “scan”, will “scan and show list of connected Dynamixels and the model number of the Dynamixel, using both protocols”
+On the other hand, command that doesn’t have number at the end, such as “scan”, will “scan and show list of connected DYNAMIXEL and the model number of the Dynamixel, using both protocols”

 - Available Dynamixel